zptr1/interaction-crafting/README.md

 # Interaction Crafting

-This Minecraft datapack replaces the default and boring crafting table with a new interaction-based crafting system for 1.20.3+.
+This Minecraft datapack replaces the default and boring crafting table with a new interaction-based crafting system.

 ### Features